cudmore/mapmanager_ipynb/README.md

  - Image contrast can be adjusted
  - Display stack db points overload on image and as a table
  - Clicking a point in the image will select it in the table and visa-versa
+ - Provide x/y plots.
+Clicking on a point in the plot will propogate to other views
+ - Provide statistics (mean, standard error, and n) for any plot.

 <IMG SRC="images/stackbrowser2.png" WIDTH=600>

 ## Required libraries